About Yang Seonmo

 - Designing and testing smart contract architectures for token issuance, swaps and fee flows.

-- Implementing secure backend services that sit between decentralized liquidity sources and user-facing interfaces, with an emphasis on safety and clear error handling.
+- Implementing secure backend services between decentralized liquidity sources and user-facing interfaces.

-- Defining tokenomics that balance public sale allocations, long-term team incentives, ecosystem growth and community-driven staking rewards.
+- Defining tokenomics for public sale, long-term incentives, ecosystem growth and community staking.

 Building G-DEX and the GLIP Ecosystem